DarkRTA/darkrta.github.io/README.md

 [UserBadges](/userbadges) - Addon for FrankerFaceZ that allows one to assign badges to other people locally.

+[muTTV](/muTTV.html) - A lightweight client for twitch that avoids the bloat of the website by directly embedding the chat and the player.

 ### Where I am on various websites:

 Twitch [https://twitch.tv/theessenceofdarkness](https://twitch.tv/theessenceofdarkness)